ravil-mobile/mcool/README.md

 ## COOL -  Classroom Object Oriented Language

-This a C++17/LLVM implementation of the language.
+This is a C++17/LLVM implementation of the language.

 #### Dependencies